eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 Errors can be thought of as objects and their types as classes that can be subclassed like any other class.
 But unlike other data, they follow a different path through the code, short-circuitiing functions all the way up the stack until handled.

+## Example

-If that all sounds like gibberish to you, let's walk through an example, starting with how you'd signal an error in your own code.
+If that all sounded like gibberish to you, let's walk through an example, starting with how you'd signal an error in your own code.

+### Raising Errors

+Let's write a toy function to divide two numbers, aware of the fact that dividing a number by 0 isn't permitted.

 ```python
 def divide(x, y):